aosabook/500lines/contingent/chapter.rst

 to signal that an attribute is private.
-This convention is one way the community suggests that programmers pass messages and warnings through spacetime to each other.
+This convention is one way the community suggests that programmers pass messages and warnings through space and time to each other.
 Recognizing the need to signal differences among public versus internal object attributes, the community adopted the single leading underscore